Sign up to our Newsletter

 Why It Works

-This is an emotionally charged personal statement that does an excellent job of engaging the reader.
-They add personal touches, like the blue night light, that further immerse the readers into the narrative.
+This emotionally charged personal statement does an excellent job of engaging the reader.
+They add personal touches, like the blue nightlight, that further immerse the readers into the narrative.
 Readers can sympathize with the reader, feel their sense of loss, and feel inspired by their resilience.

 They demonstrate they have clear ambitions and goals for the future, showcase their research, advocacy, and legal involvement in combating drunk driving, and determination to do more as a lawyer.
 They also tie their ambitions back to Cornell, showing their genuine interest in this school!